vl4ds/Documentation/device-type-developers-guide/overview.rst

 Core Concepts
 -------------

-To understand how device-type handlers work, a few core concepts need to be discussed.
+To understand how device handlers work, a few core concepts need to be discussed.

 Capabilities
 ~~~~~~~~~~~~